Merging the Berkeley schema into the NMDC Schema

 the associated_studies slot in the Biosample

-class as its range.
-The definition of associated_studies
+class, which has the Study class as its range.
+The definition of associated_studies does not assert inlined

-to be true, and the Study
+or inlined_as_list to be true, and the Study class inherits

 the id slot as an identifier